Dr. Thomas Flowers

 Meet Our Distinguished Board of Directors

-Dr. Richter is currently a 2018 U.S. Embassy Ambassador Distinguished Scholar at the University of Gondar in Ethiopia, teaching Emergency Medical Services and Mass Casualty/Disaster planning, risk assessment, and medical response.
+Dr. Richter is currently a 2020 Fulbright Specialist in Medical Mass Casualty Planning & Response.
+She was formerly a 2018 U.S. Embassy Ambassador Distinguished Scholar at the University of Gondar in Ethiopia, teaching Emergency Medical Services and Mass Casualty/Disaster planning, risk assessment, and medical response.
 She was awarded a Fulbright-Fogarty Award in Global Health, Sub-Saharan Africa in 2016-2017 for postdoctoral research (fogartyfellows.org/fellow-richter-roxane).
 She is focusing on advancing prehospital patient injury/trauma care, and Mass Casualty Incident (MCI) planning, preparedness and deployment in Ghana, West Africa.
 Dr. Richter has a cooperative teaching and research affiliation with Kwame Nkrumah University of Science & Technology (KNUST) and Komfo Anokye Teaching Hospital (KATH) in Kumasi, Ghana.
 She has spent the past 17 years working and researching disparities in Emergency Medical Services (EMS) access, treatment, and outcomes in mass emergencies, pandemics, forced migrations, and disasters in sub-Saharan Africa, South Africa and the United States of America.
 She is a frontline Emergency Medical technician (EMT) and an American Red Cross Disaster health Services Provider.